marcoieni/trusted-publishing-action-draft/CONTRIBUTING.md

 The code of the action is in `src/`.
-After you edit the code, run the following command to compile the typescript code and its dependencies into a single file in the `dist/` directory:
+After you edit the code, run the following command to compile the typescript code and its dependencies into a single typescript file in the `dist/` directory:

 ```bash
 npm run package